 This decadent chocolate cake with a twist can also be topped with some Baileys frosting to give it that Guinness look, and real Irish taste.

 For anyone not keen on drinking Guinness or beer at all, we’ll have you know that the Guinness in this cake is more of an aftertaste, a delicious one, not to be compared with drinking it straight.
+You might find the same in our article on 5 delicious recipes that use Guinness as an ingredient.

 It’s truly delicious.